jorishr/notes-on-javascript/_basics/program_structure/const_let.md

 The var binding declaration in a function is always hoisted to the top of the (local) scope:

-The let keyword also hoists the binding but it behaves differently and is put into a temporal deadzone where variables are declared but we cannot access their values.
+The let keyword also hoists the binding but it behaves differently and is put into a temporal dead zone where variables are declared but we cannot access their values.
 It does produces a reference error when you declare it after the use of it.

 Each time you have a block and you don't need the binding outside that block, use LET.
 Thus in loops, for example.